project8/monarch/Documentation/EggStandard.v3.0.0.rst

 Files are written in HDF5 format.
 All group, dataset, and attribute names are lower case, with words separated by underscores.
+Numerical values in the file are stored in little-endian format.

 File Structure
 --------------